Exhaustive Solver Usage

 The Exhaustive Solver is a complete-search solver for QUBO/HUBO expressions.
 Since all possible assignments are examined, the optimality of the solutions is guaranteed.
 The search is parallelized using CPU threads, and if a CUDA GPU is available, GPU acceleration is automatically enabled to further speed up the search.

-Solving a problem with the Exhaustive Solver consists of the following three steps:
+Solving a problem with the Exhaustive Solver consists of the following two steps:

 Creating Exhaustive Solver object